cado-security/product-help/docs/cado/discovery-import/data-types/filetypes.md

 - XFS (version 4, 5)
 - Apple File System (APFS)

-Cado can also handle a variety of other disk images and file formats not listed here, though they may not be officially supported.
+/ Forensic Acquisition and Investigation can also handle a variety of other disk images and file formats not listed here, though they may not be officially supported.
 If you have a specific file type you'd like to see supported, feel free to contact us at support@cadosecurity.com.